Azure/data-api-builder/README.md

 - JWT only supports AAD
 - REST does not support partial updates (PATCH)
 - Tables must have a primary key.
-The primary key must be built on a single columns.
+The primary key must be built on a single column.

 ## Known Issues